proudcloud/awesome/PRACTICES.md

 This is a list of things to prefer and avoid in projects.
 These practices are a result of trials-and-errors across many Proudcloud projects.
 We've learned what works and what doesn't, and these are the lessons that stuck.

+## Ethics

+- Always be online on Slack
+- Better to ask forgiveness than permission
+- Respect your team and individual schedules
+- Always work on targeted release versions or milestones.
+We use `alpha`, `beta` for early stage projects.
+Moving forward, practice the use of [Semantic Versioning](http://semver.org).
+- Be aware of the product roadmap.
+- Work will never run out.
+Focus on approximately 2 weeks (1 sprint) worth of targets only.
+Close a version release.
+Repeat the cycle.
+- Conserve energy.
+Do not overwork yourselves.
+- Code clarity.
+Readable code.
+- Consistency with team practices but feel free to discuss improvements.
+- Consistency but correct and raise what you feel is wrong.
+- Do your best not to be a blocker to your teammates.
+- Got a problem?
+Ask on Slack.

 ## Starting a new project